C2SM/icon-vis/psyplot/README.md

 # Description
-[psyplot](https://psyplot.github.io) is a Python library developped fro plotting on unstructured grids like ICON.
+[psyplot](https://psyplot.github.io) is a Python library developped for plotting on unstructured grids like ICON.

 # Get started with psyplot
 Export path to conda (if using daint or euler: install miniconda on scratch to avoid memory issues)